Channels

 One Telegram chat = one wick session, keyed tg-<chatID> (telegram.go:242).
 The session lives across messages in that chat.

-Default workspace fallback
+Default project fallback

 Connection: long polling

 Telegram doesn't support Socket Mode like Slack.
 Wick uses long polling with a 60-second timeout (telegram.go:158-175).
 No public URL needed.
-Hot-reload works the same way as Slack — telegram/source.go fingerprints BotToken + AllowedIDs + Workspace; Registry.WatchConfigs calls Reload on change.
+Hot-reload works the same way as Slack — telegram/source.go fingerprints BotToken + AllowedIDs + ProjectID; Registry.WatchConfigs calls Reload on change.

 Approvals via inline keyboard